Content

 No one likes to get a no for an answer.
 It is a source of frustration, as desires or expectations are not fulfilled.
 In the case of job seekers, refusals are directly interpreted as an amendment to the whole: “I have not been a good enough candidate to be chosen or considered for the position.
 My qualities have been deemed insufficient when compared to those of the other candidates.”

-These statements are very realistic, they are a true fact, but they need to be contextualized along with other considerations such as: “I don’t really know what they were looking for.
+These statements are very realistic, they are a true fact, but they need to be contextualised along with other considerations such as: “I don’t really know what they were looking for.
 Just because they rejected my application doesn’t mean it was completely bad, it just didn’t fit this particular offer.
 There are many factors that explain their decision that are slipping my mind”.

 Obviously, when we receive one or two refusals nothing happens, the problem for self-esteem comes when we are rejected again and again, in offers of different types.
 Then the interpretation that the problem is me, I am not good enough, or that I am not capable of bringing myself to the world of work begins to take over.